drbap/sample-vault-magicuser-theme/README.md

 # Sample Vault - MagicUser Theme for Obsidian
-MagicUser theme for Obsidian.md.
-Sample vault
+MagicUser theme for Obsidian.md. **sample vault**.

+> You will find some of the theme features.
+For more information, please check its repository.

 ## Installation